14 of the best dog-friendly beaches in the UK

 1. Wells-Next-The-Sea and Holkham Beach

-Holkham Beach for tropical paradises.
-Both beaches have expanses of open blue sky and sea, and miles of golden sand.
+You’d be forgiven for mistaking Wells-Next-The-Sea and Holkham Beach for tropical paradises.
+Both beaches have expanses of open blue sky and sea, and miles of soft sand.
 Although there may not be palm trees backing this beach, (we are still in Britain!), the pine forest behind the seafront offers a great shaded spot to cool off.

 This beach is often billed as one of the most beautiful in England.
-In addition, Holkham Beach is also one of the most dog-friendly beaches in the UK, because dogs are welcome all year without any restrictions.
+In addition, Holkham Beach is also one of the most dog friendly beaches in the UK because dogs are welcome all year without any restrictions.
 They’re also welcome on Wells-Next-The-Sea beach all year, but there are restrictions in the summer on a small section of the beach in front of the beach huts.

 Location: NR23 1AB